In new Covid-19 guidance, CDC recommends 5 key strategies to reopen schools - KVIA

 Walensky on Friday said that the CDC grounded its new recommendations in science and “the best available evidence.”
 The agency also released a scientific brief to accompany its new strategies for schools.
 The brief includes references to CDC data and separate studies published in journals such as Archives of Disease in Childhood and Lancet Infectious Diseases, as well as some pre-print research.

-A version of the scientific brief provided to CNN on Friday notes, “Based on the data available, in-person learning in schools has not been associated with substantial community transmission.”
+A CDC science brief posted on Friday notes, “Based on the data available, in-person learning in schools has not been associated with substantial community transmission.”

 “We have engaged with many education and public health partners to hear first-hand from parents and teachers directly about their experiences and concerns and have conducted an in-depth review of the available science and evidence to guide our recommendations,” Walensky said.